Help us improve in just 2 minutes—share your thoughts in our reader survey.

 |

-**These surveys were conducted for WCAX, WDEV and Vermont Business Magazine by the Castleton Polling Institute at Castleton College.
-A random sample of registered Vermont voters were interviewed statewide by telephone between May 7 and May 16, and then again between August 11 and 21.**
+**These surveys were conducted for WCAX, WDEV, and Vermont Business Magazine by the Castleton Polling Institute at Castleton College.
+A random sample of registered Vermont voters was interviewed statewide by telephone between May 7 and May 16, and then again between August 11 and 21.**

 Campaign finance

-The 2012 primary between Sorrell and Donovan is the most expensive attorney general primary race in Vermont history.
+The 2012 primary between Sorrell and Donovan was the most expensive attorney general primary race in Vermont history.

 Reporting deadlines

 Campaign finance reports for Vermont's statewide elections in 2012 are maintained online with the Vermont Secretary of State.
-Each of the six reporting periods covered the period from 5:00 p.m. on the third day prior to the last report until 5:00 p.m. on the third day prior to the latest report.
+Each of the six reporting periods covered the period from 5:00 p.m. on the third day before the last report until 5:00 p.m. on the third day before the latest report.

 Campaign financial disclosure reports were due: